psychemedia/storytelling-notes/and-the-girl-played-on.md

 This sudden illness, which at every instant became worse, started to torture him as if it were waking nightmare.

-No doubt Renelde's spinning-wheel had soemthing to do with this?
+No doubt Renelde's spinning-wheel had something to do with this?
 It was almost as if his body were preparing to dress itself in the shroud she was spinning.

 X